BlueOrionBlockchain/stellar_workshops/README.md

 - Formulate an ambassador program, so the workshops can be performed by others in different geographies.
 We envision to conduct the sessions offline and make the content available offline to engage a larger audience
 - Create a “Stellar Workshop Attendee Certification” for attendees who not only attend our offline workshop sessions but are able to complete the tasks of the workshop on their respective terminals.

 If you plan to do a meetup or workshop feel free to use our documents.
-For more details you can join our keybase.io team "blueorion" or via our website blueorion.cc
+For more details you can join our keybase.io team "blueorion" or via our website https://blueorion.cc

 We are looking forward to expand the Stellar universe.